julianfl0w/Deism/README.md

 - Practical Value

-<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise man can understand it by lunchtime, and a fool by sundown.
+<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise person can understand it by lunchtime, and a fool by sundown.

 ## Lineage